Contribution Margin is not a number you see on a traditional financial statement- it's a management accounting calculation.

 - Drill down on the lowest performing department or team to the customer and job profitability.

 If you want to make decisions backed by data, you first need to know your contribution margin percent.
 Knowing your contribution margin will show you what you need bring in or cut to break even.
-Our break-even calculator makes it easy to see the breakdown of your financials.

 The fastest way to drive your business profits is by increasing your contribution margin.
 You can do this two ways: increase your revenue or decrease your above the line costs.
 The easiest way to increase your revenue is to find time leakage or re-adjust your pricing strategy.